markNZed/processism-react-three/storyboard.md

 Provide an overview of the presentation at the level of sections thus demonstrating the notion of a part referencing the whole.
 The content has been split into sections which are outlined below:

 * Section: Relations and Processes
   * Understanding emerges not from isolated entities but from the interactions and relations between them.
-In this section, we’ll explore how everything is connected through dynamic processes, which continuously shape and reshape our understanding of the world.
-These processes are the foundation upon which more complex systems emerge.
+In this section, we’ll explore how everything is connected through dynamic processes and the associated events.

 * Section: Systems and Their Structure
   * Building on the idea of relations, we’ll see how systems are formed through these interrelated processes.
 Systems are not fixed; they are fluid structures that evolve through the interaction of parts at different scales.
 This section will show how each part of a system is connected, influencing and being influenced by the whole, reinforcing that structure itself is a product of constant interaction.